 CEU academic staff members are invited to submit proposals for new teaching, research, or community engagement projects under the Intellectual Themes Initiative.

 HOW TO APPLY?

 In order to apply for an ITI grant please follow these steps:

 - Read carefully the Call for Proposals and the detailed presentation of the initiative's themes

 - Gather a cross-departmental team of resident faculty members and preferably students as well

-- Find a relevant theme under which your project can make a significant contribution
+- Find a relevant theme or topic under which your project or course proposal can make a significant contribution

 - Download and complete the appropriate application form for either ITI projects or University-wide Courses